 Recently we have received a number of calls regarding the tax treatment of the benefits in kind for company cars in the current strange times.
 With people working from home and over Zoom etc the need for a company car has changed and therefore how we look at the benefits has changed as well.

-One of the few releases made by HMRC over the last year was regarding tax and Covid was regarding company cars.
+One of the few releases made by HMRC over the last year regarding tax and Covid was in relation to company cars.
 It discussed where the employee had stopped using the car due to Covid and was now working from home remotely doing calls.
 They suggest that to avoid any benefit for the period that they were not using the car they should simply send the car keys back to their employer.
 Therefore, they would have no ability to use the car even where it is sitting outside their home.

 If that was their opinion, then that should be all that needs to be done.
 My only fear is that this goes against various tax cases.
 In particularly one where the employee had been removed from the insurance thus making it undrivable by them.
 HMRC still won this as it was said that that did not stop it from being available.
 This is even though it was illegal to drive.
 So, we hope that the sending back of the keys is sufficient and we do not have any overzealous inspectors arguing the case.